Ovarian Cysts

 Ovarian cysts are fluid-filled sacs that form on or inside the ovaries.
 They are common, especially during the reproductive years, and are usually harmless, often resolving on their own without treatment.
 However, some cysts can cause symptoms like pelvic pain, bloating, or irregular periods.
 Large or persistent cysts, or those that rupture, may require medical attention.
-Treatment options vary based on the type and size of the cyst.
-They may include monitoring, medication, or surgery to remove the cyst.
-In severe cases, surgical removal of the ovary (oophorectomy) may be necessary.
-Most ovarian cysts are non-cancerous and treatable.

 There are several types of ovarian cysts, including: